jinoraymundo-csb/AY24252T_INFOMGT/week05/01_filtering_data_continued.md

 1. From the `sales` table, get the `customerid`s where the `total` exceeds some value.'

-2. From the `customers` table, get the date for customers whose id matches the results of the first step
+2. From the `customers` table, get the data for customers whose id matches the results of the first step

 For the first step: